 Designated dispersed camping is a relatively new phenomenon.

-Because of the huge influx of dispersed campers the past couple of years, many very popular sections of national forests now restrict you to designated dispersed campsites.
+Because of the huge influx of dispersed campers over the past couple of years, many very popular national forests now restrict you to designated dispersed campsites.

 The campsites are typically much more spread apart than the sites at your average developed campground, so you’ll have the same privacy you expect from actual dispersed camping.